golanlevin/shelters-as-artworks/README.md

 * *Title of the artwork or project*
 * *Year that it was made or started*
 * *One single URL that has the most representative or best documentation of the project*
-* *A brief description of what the project IS, including some information on why it's interesting (approximately 20-50 words long, please)*
+* *A brief description of what the project IS — including some information on why it's interesting, and how it is relevant to the concept of 'shelter'. (approximately 20-50 words long, please)*
 * *PNG or JPG Image, ~1000 pixels wide.*